 - Confirm in the browser dialog that you want to proceed.

-- A confirmation email with a secure deletion link will be sent to your registered email.
+- A confirmation email with a secure deletion link is sent to your registered email.

 - Click the link in the email to confirm permanent deletion.